 Leaving at 7:00 in the morning, it was always still pretty dark as we walked to school those first few months.
 But with the return to Standard Time a week ago, it was finally sunny and bright for our morning walks to school last week.

 I talked myself out of going to work early and into the possibility of staying late (even though I am generally much sharper at 6:00 a.m. than at 6:00 p.m.)
 I talked myself into listening to the interesting podcast I’d started but hadn’t yet finished.
-Those decisions didn’t relieve my stress at all, but I made them nonetheless.
+That decision didn’t relieve my work stress at all, but I made the decision nonetheless.
 As I continued to stress out about the week to come and the selfish reasons why I wanted to wait and go to work at my typical hour, the thought popped into my head that I had not been listening to Annunciation Radio much recently.
 Through a good bit of the summer, I had fallen into a pattern of listening to Pittsburgh sports talk radio with the resurgence of my beloved Bucs on the baseball diamond.
 When the baseball post season ended, I found myself listening again to an old favorite Wills and Snyder in the Morning on AM talk radio.

 As my daughter and I walked to school that Monday morning, in full daylight, I continued to debate with myself what audio, if any, I would listen to on the walk back home and while getting ready for the work day to begin.
 About two blocks before we got to school, we passed a white Cadillac in a driveway and this is what we saw: